-I like using my Kreg Jig for cutting pocket screw holes; a handy tool for rough work like this.
-The Kreg Jig is designed to sit perpendicular from the edge cut, but in this instance, there is limited working space at the soffit cavity.
-I want the screws going parallel with the slope of the roof, so that I can get my screw gun and bit in there to set the screws.
-To accomplish that, I position the Kreg Jig so it’s parallel with the grain of the wood.
-Make sure the guide hole used in the jig has the proper setback at the point where the drill bit intersects the plumb cut, accounting for the size of screw being used.
+I like using my Kreg jig for cutting pocket screw holes; a handy tool for rough work like this.
+The Kreg jig is designed to sit perpendicular to the edge cut, but in this instance, there is limited working space at the soffit cavity.
+I want the screws going parallel with the slope of the roof so that I can get my screw gun and bit in there to set the screws.
+To accomplish that, I position the Kreg jig so it’s parallel with the grain of the wood.
+Make sure the guide hole used in the jig has the proper setback at the point where the drill bit intersects the plumb cut, accounting for the size of the screw you're using.

 I like to use glue to help secure the piece at the joint.
 I’ve chosen Gorilla Glue which expands as it cures.
 Glue will help fill any voids to maximize the bonding surface.
 Remember when using Gorilla Glue—both bonding surfaces need to be moistened for the glue to maximize its strength.
 An added bead of construction adhesive can be placed along the interface of the soffit and fascia, which will hold the beadboard secure when nailing proves to be impossible.

 Step 8: Secure in place